Dubbo RAAF Stores Depot: History

-European exploration spread outwards from Sydney after the Blue Mountains were crossed by Gregory Blaxland William Wentworth and William Lawson in 1813.
-By the end of that year Evans had established a camp near the location of the present town of Bathurst.
-In two expeditions in 1817 and 1818 John Oxley was able to describe the Dubbo region and note its potential for grazing and agriculture.
-The explorer Charles Sturt reached the future site of Dubbo in 1828.
-Squatters soon starting taking possession of land in the area and Robert and Lawrence Dalhunty took out pastoral licences there in the 1830s.
-Initially the land was used primarily for cattle and sheep.
-It was decided in 1846 to establish a courthouse, police station and lock-up at Dubbo because of the growing number of settlers in the district.
-When these were commenced in 1847, there were only two other buildings in Dubbo: a store operated by a Frenchman and a hotel operated by a Belgian.
-The NSW Surveyor-General commissioned a plan for the village of Dubbo in 1849, which outlined wide streets, 150 town allotments and 12 cultivation plots.
-Although land went on sale in 1850, growth was slow and it was only with the break-up of larger pastoral holdings in the late 1860s that Dubbo began to develop into a service centre for the district.
-It benefited as the major crossing place on the droving route from the north going into Victoria.
-A bridge was built over the river in 1857, by which time it also had saleyards.
-Dubbo became a prosperous town in the 1880s and much of its architecture is of this period.
-The railway line from Orange to Dubbo was officially opened in 1881, bringing in its wake a gasworks.
-Also in the 1880s, once freezing had become commercially viable, an abattoir was built.

 In 1874, a large chunk of land abutting the south end of the Dubbo Common was notified as "Reserve Not For Sale No.442", of which the former RAAF Stores Depot is the largest remnant.
 In parish maps between 1916 and 1933 it was marked Blocks 147 and 148, and remained bushland dedicated to "public recreation" with a "gravel pit" marked in its north-west sector.
 It was said to be known as "Bradfield Park".
 Around 1919, as a result of the Amending Forestry Act of 1916, this area became the Dubbo Acclimatisation Area.
 Dubbo State Forest No. 807 was dedicated in 1927, two years after the railway spur line to Molong cut across the site.

 In the Great Depression of the 1930s the area was known as "Bagtown" because it was inhabited by a number of families who camped there in makeshift tents.
 It is likely that these people included Aboriginal families.